 Pacers stay alive with 93-90 Game 5 win over Heat

-The biggest difference was George, whose 21 fourth-quarter points were the most scored against Miami in any playoff quarter.
-The previous record, 20, was set by Michael Jordan in May 1997.
+George’s 21 fourth-quarter points were the most ever scored in one quarter of a playoff game against Miami.
+The previous best was 20 by the Bulls’ Michael Jordan in May 1997.

 “I just felt it.
 I felt in rhythm.
 I had to be aggressive,” George said.
 “I tried to come out and be aggressive to start this game off and I was getting looks.
 I got hot.”